astraio/api-docs/README.md

 Astra API Docs (v0.1)
 =====================

-[Astra](https://astra.io/) is a cloud platform for storing, transforming, and delivering media.
+[Astra](https://astra.io/) is a modern cloud platform for storing, transforming, and delivering media.
 The system includes:

 * key-value storage for static files, with type info (image, generic blob, etc.);
 * type-specific transforms (e.g., image resizing), which can be applied on the fly;